 In 2015, state expanded budget to include medicines for thalassemia (cost of annual course of treatment an average of 30,400 GEL) and juvenile arthritis (cost of annual course of treatment an average of 14 000GEL).

-Another important milestone in improving access to medicines for chronic patients is a joint program of the Ministry and Tbilisi City Hall of providing an expensive drug trastuzumabi (Herceptin) one-year course for HER2 + Receptor positive to women with breast cancer.
+Another important milestone in improving access to medicines for chronic patients is a joint program of the Ministry of Labour, Health and Social Affairs of Georgia and Tbilisi City Hall on providing an expensive drug trastuzumabi (Herceptin) one-year course for HER2 + Receptor positive to women with breast cancer.
 Herceptin is included in the World Health Organization's list of essential drugs on the market in 2015.
 A viable treatment for Patients with HER2 + breast cancer involves a combination of chemotherapy with Herceptin, which reduces the risk of recurrence by 40-50% and increases the effectiveness of treatment and the early cure.

-Besides the above, within the framework of public health programs the country's population are provided free of charge special medications and food additives.
-These include medications for: diabetes, hemophilia, cystic fibrosis, phenilketonuria, Bruton disease, Growth hormone deficient patients who need long-term treatment.
-Also, the state gives access to needed medicines for organ translpants, drug-addicts and incurable patients.
+In addition, within the framework of public health programs Georgian population is provided with special medications and food additives free of charge.
+Including medications for: diabetes, hemophilia, cystic fibrosis, phenilketonuria, Bruton disease, Growth hormone deficient patients who need long-term treatment.
+The needed medicines for organ translpants, drug-addicts and incurable patients are also provided by the State.

 Since June 2014, all pregnant women are provided with folic acid and iron, when diagnosed with iron deficiency anemia.
 Referral program covers the cost for medicines of the individual needs of patients, which are not covered by the other state programs.

-Immunization: National Immunization Program (NIP) was launched in Georgia in 1996 with the ultimate Goal to efficiently protect country population from VPDs and ensure the high coverage and quality services according to the global and regional targets.
+National Immunization Program (NIP) was launched in Georgia in 1996 with the ultimate Goal to efficiently protect country population from VPDs and ensure the high coverage and quality services according to the global and regional targets.
 The program is designed to cover:

 Procurement of vaccines for routine immunization